CharlieDigital/covidcureid/README.md

 ## Repository Pattern

 This project uses a simple [Repository Data Access Pattern](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design) to encapsulate access to the underlying CosmosDB instance and abstracts the interaction with the `CosmosClient`.
-The original code was sourced from a Microsoft sample which has now been
+The original code was sourced from a Microsoft sample which has now been retired.

 Microsoft has many patterns available here: https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples/Usage